 Positively Change Lives.

-As a CNO trained health professional, you will be well-suited to identify, diagnose, and address many confounding bite and TMD problems.
-The higher your level, the better suited you will be to consistently diagnose and treat many TMD conditions, resulting not only in a more rewarding experience for you and your patients, but also an ethical, practical, and ubiquitously needed skill set which will set your practice apart from the rest!
+As a CNO-trained health professional, you will be well-suited to identify, diagnose, and predictably address not only common restorative, orthodontic, and implant interventions, but many instances of confounding bite and TMD issues as well.
+The higher your level, the better suited you will be to consistently diagnose and treat many occlusal and TMD conditions, resulting not only in a more rewarding experience for you and your patients, but also an ethical, practical, and ubiquitously needed skill set which will set your practice apart from the rest!

 Practitioners who have passed the various certification levels and who possess an active CNO annual membership will be listed in the CNO "find a doctor" database, used by patients to find a CNO trained practitioner.